pyth-network/pyth-examples/README.md

 #  Pyth Examples

-This repository contains examples of best practices for using Pyth products and services.
+This repository contains examples of applications integrating Pyth products and services.